juliosalasz/tech-ecommerce-client/README.md

 ## Features

-- Holds databse on its own Mongo db live server.
+- Holds database on its own Mongo db live server.
 - Database is able to host and post users, products and product images.
 - New Design with the use of a slider banner and brand marquee.
 - Homepage displays popular products.